WaltHP/python-lefthandclient/README.rst

 interface using the python Requests http library and communicates via SSH using Pytohn's paramiko library.

-This is the new location for the rebranded HP LeftHand/StoreVirtual REST Client and will be where all future releases are made.
+This is the new awesome location for the rebranded HP LeftHand/StoreVirtual REST Client and will be where all future releases are made.
 It was previously located on PyPi at: https://pypi.python.org/pypi/hplefthandclient